zlatanvasovic/dotfiles/README.md

 > @ZDroid's dotfiles

-These dotfiles are sorted in directories &mdash; categories.
+These dotfiles are sorted by directories (categories).

 ## Shell support